 Martin Graebe is a researcher and writer about traditional song and song collectors.

 Wednesday 16 February 2022

 A summary of the pitfalls and problems of field-recording, and some measures to arrest – or at least slow down – the process by which musics can wither and die.

 Michael Church’s book ‘Musics Lost and Found: Song Collectors and the Life and Death of Folk Tradition’ was published in October.

 Wednesday 16 March 2022

+Unfortunately this event has been cancelled and we hope to have a rescheduled date in place soon.
 In the nineteenth century Cornwall was the last county to be connected to the national rail network.
 Folk collectors mobilised to preserve narratives threatened by the perceived onslaught of tourists and modernity, and some of these collectors also wrote fiction.